 1976: Mr and Mrs Jordan bought the house in a very sorry state.
 They lived there for over twenty years and completely restored it.
 There was more paperwork found in the house but this was lent to somebody around 1976 and never returned.
 I am grateful to Sue Jordan for a great deal of information and photos (see below) on the house.

 In the late 1800s Bollington Hall Farmhouse was believed to have been used as a funeral parlour.
 The undertaker was most likely Stanley Howe.
 William Robinsons was the joiner although Alf Bunting is said to have made the coffins.
-The timber yard and funeral directors seemed to be at the same yard which was at number two Albert Road and this is also where the horses and hearse were kept.This would have most likely have been the other side of Albert Road from where there most likely would have been a rear entrance to Bollington Hall farm buildings.
+The timber yard and funeral directors seemed to be at the same yard which was at number two Albert Road and this is also where the horses and hearse were kept.This would have probably been the other side of Albert Road from where there was a rear entrance to Bollington Hall farm buildings.
 Below is a map from 1897, the red cross is Bollington Hall Farmhouse and the red arrow points to the entrance to the timber yard/funeral directors which is where the first house on the left on Albert road is today.
 Click on the map to enlarge it.

 A ghost story below from around 1972 …